oslabs-beta/RTConnect/README.md

 ## <a name="what"/> What is RTConnect?

-RTConnect is an easy-to-use npm package and React component library that that enables developers to set up live, real-time peer to peer video calls in an existing React codebase.
-RTConnect achieves these features within the functional scope of React components by simplifying the implementation of WebRTC and Websockets to establish real-time communications for developers.
+RTConnect is an easy-to-use npm package and React component library that enables developers to establish live, real-time peer to peer video communication in an existing React codebase.

+RTConnect streamlines and simplifies the implementation of WebRTC for developers by providing a React component and signaling server module that operates using Websockets for the backend.

 ## <a name="install"/> Install RTConnect
 ```